 Ascites can also be caused by nonliver disorders.

-Liver encephalopathy is the deterioration of brain function and damage to the nervous system due to toxic substances building up in the blood, which are normally removed by the liver.
+Hepatic encephalopathy is the deterioration of brain function and damage to the nervous system.
+This is because of toxic substances building up in the blood, which are normally removed by the liver.
 Liver encephalopathy is also called portal-systemic encephalopathy, hepatic encephalopathy, or hepatic coma.
 Symptoms may include:

 Changes in logical thinking, personality, and behavior